alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

 **NOTE**

-The tool currently only works with peer-reviewed and indexed papers.
+  - The tool currently only works with peer-reviewed and indexed papers.
 Including books, reports, and theses may produce an error.
 It is advisable to remove them before pasting the text in the box below.
+  - The tool will always provide an output - the most likely match.
+Most matches are correct, but some noise if to be expected (especially for older or lesser-known articles)

-Allow some time for the tool to retrieve the information from the API (up to a couple of minutes for long bibliographies).
+  - Allow some time for the tool to retrieve the information from the API (up to a couple of minutes for long bibliographies).

 **PLEASE**